gdsfactory/gf180mcu/README.md

 ### Installation for users

-Use python3.10, 3.11 or 3.12.
+Use python 3.11, 3.12 or 3.13.
 We recommend [VSCode](https://code.visualstudio.com/) as an IDE.

 ```
 uv pip install cspdk --upgrade